books: 18 Minutes by Peter Bregman

 Sarah Schumacher

-As the founder of cyclone press, Sarah has 15+ years of experience providing branding, design, business and technical expertise to startups and small businesses.
-After personally building ~100 websites, she's become an evangelist for utilizing technology/automation to build systems and processes to run businesses more effectively.
+Sarah founded cyclone press 15 years ago to provide branding, design, business and technical expertise to service-based startups, small businesses, and soloproneurs.
+She has personally created every component necessary for a solid website, from strategy, writing, and design, to development and technical integration, and is a proponent of utilizing automation to build systems and processes to run businesses more effectively.
 She’s also a mixed media artist and writer who reads; obsessed with books, the intersection of ideas, and how they apply to your latest startup idea.

 Leave a Comment